Maximizing Revenue with E-Mail

 You don’t have to be in business too long before you recognize that repeat customer is important.
 If you’ve been in business for a while, you might even know the average number of times a customer repeats and the total value of the average loyal customer over time.

-Customers who are familiar with your business have a history with you, and that makes up for a lot of the you would have to send to tell a cold prospect why your or are worth paying for.
+Customers who are familiar with your business have a history with you, and that makes up for a lot of the communications you would have to send to tell a cold prospect why your products or services are worth paying for.

 Understanding the value of repeat customers